Campus of the University of California, Irvine: Layout

+Aldrich Park is completely encircled by a pedestrian walkway known as Ring Road, which is the main pedestrian thoroughfare on campus.
+Ring Road has a diameter of 256m and a circumference of 1609m, with its lowest point at 23m and highest point at 38m.

 Each School at UCI (except for the School of the Arts, School of Business, College of Medicine) is located on its own segment of Ring Road.
 Starting from the main Langson Library and Administration building and going clockwise, Ring Road passes through Social Sciences, Engineering, Physical Sciences, Biological Sciences, and Humanities.
-These Schools also have their own central plaza on Ring Road, which serve as localized meeting areas.
-These central plazas bisect the Schools and lead to smaller plazas, which in turn lead to paths in Aldrich Park.
+These schools also have their own central plaza on Ring Road, which serves as localized meeting areas.
+These central plazas bisect the schools and lead to smaller plazas, which in turn lead to paths in Aldrich Park.
 These smaller plazas usually serve as quieter study areas, with one (in the School of Physical Sciences), hosting Infinity Fountain, which has the shape of a Möbius strip.
 UCI also employs two bridges on Ring Road (the Engineering Bridge and Humanities Bridge, respectively), which allow for entrances to Aldrich Park; at the foot of the Humanities Bridge is the Jao Family Sculpture Garden, which hosts depictions of notable Chinese philosophers.

 Away from the central campus, UCI has a more suburban layout occupied by sprawling residential and educational complexes, some of which are on steep hills.
 These are linked to the central campus with four pedestrian bridges, which access University Center, the Palo Verde housing complex, the College of Medicine, and School of the Arts.
 Further expedient travel beyond the bridges becomes impractical without the use of a bicycle, automobile, or public transportation.
 And despite being heavily built over the past 40 years, a large portion of the outer campus remains undeveloped, with hilly grasslands and brush prevailing.
 This gives UCI the opportunity to develop for years to come, while many other UC campuses have reached their permanent build-out.